 That news, combined with your $25,000 college debt, leaves you feeling choked-up, dizzy and sick.

 Unfortunately, this story is all too common as student loans are an epidemic for this generation.
-Instead of buying a home, getting married, and having children, many college grads are just trying to find any job that will enable them to pay their minimum debt payments.
+Instead of buying a home, getting married, and having children, many college grads are just trying to find any job that will enable them to pay their minimum student loan payments.
 When you look at the numbers, it’s no surprise they’re stuck; they aren’t taking time to do the math.

 A 2012 study by the College Savings Foundation discovered that although 94% of prospective student-loan borrowers are worried about taking on debt, only 25% of them have actually figured out the total loan amount needed to graduate.
 Even less know how much their monthly payment will be.